skygenesisenterprise/aether-mailer/README.md

 ## 🌟 What is Aether Mailer?

-**Aether Mailer** is an ambitious project to build a modern, enterprise-grade mail server from the ground up.
-Currently in **alpha development**, we're establishing the foundation with a modern web stack and scalable architecture.
+**Aether Mailer** is a comprehensive mail server foundation built with modern technologies.
+Featuring a **complete authentication system**, **monorepo architecture**, and **enterprise-ready design**, we're building the future of email infrastructure.

 ### 🎯 Our Vision
-- **Modern Architecture** - Built with TypeScript, Next.js, and Express.js
+- **Modern Architecture** - TypeScript monorepo with Next.js 16 and Express.js
+- **Complete Authentication** - JWT-based system with login/register forms
-- **Enterprise-Ready** - Designed for scalability, security, and maintainability
+- **Enterprise-Ready** - Scalable, secure, and maintainable design
 - **Web-First Administration** - Intuitive web-based management interface
 - **Protocol Support** - Planned support for SMTP, IMAP, JMAP, CalDAV, and CardDAV
 - **Developer-Friendly** - Clean code, comprehensive documentation, and extensible design